Wisdom Teeth Removal

 We Use Advanced Technology at Our Logan & Garland Offices

-Dr. Anderson can also provide intravenous (IV) sedation, among other methods, to ensure you are comfortable throughout the procedure.
+Dr. Anderson can also provide intravenous (IV) sedation, as well as other forms of dental sedation, to ensure you are comfortable throughout the procedure.
 Paired with his expert-level precision, you can expect to experience safe and effective wisdom tooth extraction.

 Preparing for Oral Surgery

-Once your oral surgery is scheduled at our Logan, Utah, office, we will provide a detailed list of pre-operative instructions to ensure the safety and success of your upcoming procedure.
+Once your surgery is scheduled at one of our offices in Garland or Logan, UT, we will provide a detailed list of pre-operative instructions to ensure the safety and success of your upcoming procedure.
 Remember to:

-- Refrain from eating or drinking anything the night before your surgery
+- Refrain from eating or drinking anything the morning of your oral surgery

 - Quit smoking, as it can increase the risk of complications and slow down healing